-After having enjoyed the general view of the basilica we proceed to visit of the aisles, where all around, as a court of honour to the great prince of the Apostles, are the most important monuments of the successors of St. Peter.
-For the people who have time, the examination of these monuments offers a very interesting study, as they represent the history of sculpture of about four centuries; but in our modest work we can only call the attention of our readers to the most important ones, remarkable for beauty or historical interest.
+After having enjoyed the general view of the basilica we proceed to visit the aisles, where all around, as a court of honor to the great prince of the Apostles, are the most important monuments of the successors of St. Peter.
+For the people who have time, the examination of these monuments offers a very interesting study, as they represent the history of sculpture of about four centuries; but in our modest work, we can only call the attention of our readers to the most important ones, remarkable for beauty or historical interest.

 Official Rome Guide, Rome walking city Tours.

 Entering the North branch of the transept we turn to the left and find on our right: